-Long-term loans and borrowings from third parties include amounts repayable in US dollars of \$2,121 million and \$1,037 million, amounts repayable in euros of \$521 million and \$230 million and amounts repayable in other currencies of \$20 million and \$20 million as of December 31, 2013 and 2012, respectively.
-This debt has maturity dates from 2014 through 2024.
-The weighted-average interest rate on long-term loans and borrowings from third parties was 2.94% and 2.28% per annum as of December 31, 2013 and 2012, respectively.
+Long-term loans and borrowings from third parties include amounts repayable in US dollars of \$4,121 million and \$2,121 million, amounts repayable in euros of \$640 million and \$521 million, amounts repayable in Russian rubles of \$1,121 million and \$1 million and amounts repayable in other currencies of \$16 million and \$19 million as of December 31, 2014 and 2013, respectively.
+This debt has maturity dates from 2015 through 2024.
+The weighted-average interest rate on long-term loans and borrowings from third parties was 4.65% and 2.94% per annum as of December 31, 2014 and 2013, respectively.
 A number of long-term loan agreements contain certain financial covenants which are being met by the Group.
-Approximately 21% of total long-term loans and borrowings from third parties are secured by export sales and property, plant and equipment.
+Approximately 8% of total long-term loans and borrowings from third parties are secured by export sales and property, plant and equipment.

-The Company has an unsecured loan agreement with Sberbank with an outstanding amount of \$1,500 million as of December 31, 2013, maturing up to 2018.
+The Company has an unsecured loan agreement with Sberbank with an outstanding amount of \$1,500 million as of December 31, 2014, maturing in 2018.
 Borrowings under this agreement bear interest at twelve month LIBOR plus 2.50% per annum.